kasrababaei/swift-notes/SwiftUI.md

 ## StateObject

-The `@StateObject` property wrapper works much in the same way as @State: we specity an initial value (an object in this case), which will be used as the starting point when the node in the render tree is created.
-From then on, SwiftUI will kepp this object around across renders for the lifetime of the node in the render tree.
+The `@StateObject` property wrapper works much in the same way as `@State`: we specify an initial value (an object in this case), which will be used as the starting point when the node in the render tree is created.
+From then on, SwiftUI will keep this object around across renders for the lifetime of the node in the render tree.
 It  also observes the object for changes via the `ObservableObject` protocol.